 Prompt Engineering

 Effective prompt engineering is crucial for getting useful security-related outputs from AI models.
-Learn techniques to bypass limitations and extract maximum value from LLMs for ethical hacking.
+Learn techniques to establish context, bypass limitations, chain multi-turn conversations, and extract maximum value from LLMs for ethical hacking.

 Core Principles